acaengine/docs/integrations/iot/node-red.md

 ## Access to Node-RED web interface

-By default, the Node-RED web interface is exposed _locally only_ on the machine that is running engine, at [http://127.0.0.1:1880](http://127.0.0.1:1880).
-If accessing the Node-RED web interface from a remote client, use methods such as SSH port forwarding to securely mirror the engine server's 127.0.0.1:1880 to your machine's 127.0.0.1:1880.
+By default, the Node-RED web interface is exposed _locally only_ on the machine that is running ACAEngine, at [http://127.0.0.1:1880](http://127.0.0.1:1880).
+If accessing the Node-RED web interface from a remote client, use methods such as SSH port forwarding to securely mirror the ACAEngine server's 127.0.0.1:1880 to your machine's 127.0.0.1:1880.

 ## Installing nodes

-Additional Node-RED nodes can be installed by running the below command on the machine running Engine:
+Additional Node-RED nodes can be installed by running the below command on the machine running ACAEngine:

 `docker exec -it node-red npm install <package-name>`